Quake (video game): Ports and re-releases

 On March 24, 1998, the game was released for the Nintendo 64 by Midway Games.
 This version was developed by the same programming team that worked on Doom 64, at id Software's request.
 The Nintendo 64 version was originally slated to be released in 1997, but Midway delayed it until March 1998 to give the team time to implement the deathmatch modes.
+Both console ports required compromises because of the limited CPU power and ROM storage space for levels.
+For example, the levels were rebuilt in the Saturn version in order to simplify the architecture, thereby reducing demands on the CPU.
+In 1998, LBE Systems and Lazer-Tron released a prototype titled Quake: Arcade Tournament Edition in the arcades in limited quantities.
+R-Comp Interactive published the game for RISC OS as Quake Resurrection in 1999, including the total conversion Malice and expansion Q!Zone, although community-made source ports such as ArcQuake were also available.